This Tuna Sandwich Recipe is so delicious that everyone will be demanding seconds! The best lunch, ready in 10 minutes from start to finish.

 With scent essences of orange and ginger, turmeric can lend a slightly bitter complexity to the food it is used in.
 In the case of this delicious tuna sandwich recipe, a little bit goes a long way to adding depth of flavor to a simple sandwich!

 Aside from the color and flavor turmeric lends to food, you’ll also find the powder used in everything from elixirs to teas to face masks.
-It has been used in Asian traditional medicine for thousands of years.

 Great news!
 That’s totally up to you.